garemoko/TinRepo/README.md

     <th>Authorised roles</th><th>Object</th>
   </tr>
   <tr>
-    <td>The actor registered a new verb, activity type, extension or standard document with the repository.</td>
+    <td>The actor registered a new extension with the repository.
+    When used on an extension which has already been registered, accepted, recognised or deprecated, this action has no effect.</td>
     <td>Anybody</td>
     <td>An activity with any of the activity types defined in this profile</td>
   </tr>